Easy ways to segment your nonprofit’s audience.

 So, if your work focuses on one state, segment your audience by county and talk about local parks or natural landmarks in their immediate area.

-But you will need to know a lot about how your donors see themselves in relation to your organization to segment your nonprofit’s audience by psychographic traits.
+You will need to learn a lot about how your donors see themselves to segment your nonprofit’s audience by psychographic traits.
+But this is often one of the most effective ways to segment your nonprofit’s audience.

-So, to get started, send a simple, one question donor survey to your audience.
-Ask them, “What is the primary reason you give to our organization?” and provide three specific options for answers.
+Ask your audience, “What is the primary reason you give to our organization?” and provide three specific options for answers.

 Then, segment your next appeal based on their responses.
 Tailor the language in each version of your next appeal to speak to each of the three segment’s reasons for giving.
 Donors will know you really did care about their feedback when you speak to their motivations specifically in your next appeal!